Accessibility links

 At Finnies we offer professional advice on all aspects of running a business.
 Here we provide information on the new Employment Allowance.

-Employers are able to claim the Employment Allowance which reduces their employer Class 1 National Insurance contributions (NICs) by up to £4,000 per year.
-Prior to 2020/21 the Employment Allowance was £3,000.
+Employers are able to claim the Employment Allowance which reduces their employer Class 1 National Insurance contributions (NICs) by up to £10,500 per year for 2025/26.

 The Employment Allowance is available to businesses and charities (including Community Amateur Sports Clubs) that pay employer NICs on earnings of employees or directors.